-Multiple Income Streams is important to Making Ends Meet on the Farm.
-Major part is having several small income streams that will merge into a river.
+Multiple income streams is important to making ends meet on a farm.
+Often, having several small income streams will merge into a river.
 Think you can’t thrive on the farm without that one fat paycheck?
 Think again!
 There are so many things you can do to supplement your income or to live off your talents.

 Even Pa and Ma Ingalls did it!